ExplicITConsulting/set-outlooksignatures.com/details.en.md

 As practical as QR codes may be, they should contain as little information as possible.
 The more information they contain, the larger the image needs to be, which often has a negative impact on the layout and always has a negative impact on the size of the email.<br>QR codes with too much information and too small an image size become visually blurred, making them impossible to scan - for DOCX templates, `DocxHighResImageConversion` can help.
 Consider bigger image size, less content, less error correction, MeCard instead of vCard, and pointing to an URL containing the actual information.

-## 9. Outlook Web
+## 9. Outlook on the web
-If the currently logged-in user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.
+If the currently logged-in user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook on the web automatically.

 If the default signature for new mails matches the one used for replies and forwarded email, this is also set in Outlook.

-If different signatures for new and reply/forward are set, only the new signature is copied to Outlook Web.
+If different signatures for new and reply/forward are set, only the new signature is copied to Outlook on the web.

-If only a default signature for replies and forwards is set, only this new signature is copied to Outlook Web.
+If only a default signature for replies and forwards is set, only this new signature is copied to Outlook on the web.

-If there is no default signature in Outlook, Outlook Web settings are not changed.
+If there is no default signature in Outlook, Outlook on the web settings are not changed.

 All this happens with the credentials of the currently logged-in user, without any interaction neccessary.